If you are planning on breastfeeding, you want to prepare yourself for a great start and not just wing it.

 To top it off, he was not gaining weight and would cry incessantly day in and day out–unless I was holding him and nursing him (which hurt!).

-It turns out there was a rhyme and reason to our breastfeeding issues–he had a tongue tie and some digestive issues.
+It turns out there was a rhyme and reason to our breastfeeding challenges–he had a tongue tie and some digestive issues.
 Once we had the tongue tie revised by a professional and started him on a good probiotic, breastfeeding became easier–for both of us.

 The following 5 tips are what made my breastfeeding relationship with my son a success.
 I hope they help you as well!